Kobi Wolf

 Kobi Wolf (קובי וולף) is an Israeli photographer specializing in photojournalism.

 Biography

 Kobi Wolf graduated from the Geographical Photography Academy in Tel Aviv.
 He traveled extensively within Asia and Africa for eight years after graduation documenting local life.
 After returning to Israel, Wolf mostly worked on the subjects of the Israeli–Palestinian conflict and social protest.
 He has also documented the crisis of refugees from Africa.
-He works as a freelance news photojournalist for local and international news agencies, including Times of Israel, Haaretz, Al Jazeera, The Eye of Photography, Time.
+He works as a freelance news photojournalist for international news magazines and newspapers, including Haaretz, Time, The Washington Post, The Wall Street Journal, The Sunday Times, De Volkskrant, NRC, Le figaro, The New York Times, Bloomberg, and National Geographic.

 Exhibitions

 Kobi Wolf exhibits mostly in Israel.
 He is a regular participant in the Local Testimony exhibition at the Eretz Israel Museum, where he has exhibited every year since 2011.
 He held a solo exhibition "Pictures from Abarbanel" at the Masa Acher School of Photography in Tel Aviv, curated by Miki Kratsman.
 He participated in Israel's International Photography Festival in 2012.